 3. ¡NO MANCHES! – The literal meaning is ridiculous, but this is used like “no way!” or “come on!”
 Look out for ¡NO MAMES!, the vulgar equivalent.

 2. CHINGAR (vulgar) – Much like English’s beloved f-word, CHINGAR has a wide range of uses – from describing something positively – CHINGON – to negatively – DE LA CHINGADA.

 Or, if there is a lot of something, traffic for example, you can say HAY UN CHINGO DE TRAFICO.
 In general, you can use it to express the foulest, rudest, and most aggressive sentiments.

 This is a truly Mexican word, and to learn the origins and deep thoughts behind it read The Labyrinth of Solitude by Octavio Paz.
 (Click the books for info.)
 For everyday uses, check out the Chinganario.

-1 WEY / GUEY – I don’t know how to spell it.
-WEY isn’t as famous as ORALE or versatile as CHINGAR, and it may not even be as common as CHIDO.
-You might even spend a month here without hearing it.
+1. WEY / GUEY – I’m not sure how to spell it.
+WEY isn’t as famous as ORALE or versatile as CHINGAR, and may not be as common as CHIDO.
+You might spend a month here without hearing it.
 But, once in the proper circles, you’ll hear WEY between every other word, like how teenage American girls use ”like.”

 “¡Simon wey, mira wey, chupamos veinte caguamas wey, no mames wey, estabamos bien pedos wey!”

 WEY means “dude,” and if you haven’t heard something like the above already, I truly hope that when you do you will recall this example and laugh.

-SIMON in this case is a slang substitute for “si,” or yes.
+SIMON in this case is a slang substitute for “sí,” yes.

 HONORABLE MENTION(S): You can add “-ón” or “-ona” to any body part to describe someone who has a prominent one.
 For example: